erizov/Professor/semester_1/lecture_01_sorting_fundamentals/selection_sort/README.md

 ### Short Description

 A sorting algorithm that finds the minimum element from the unsorted portion and places it at the beginning, repeating until sorted.
+Solves the problem of sorting with minimal memory writes.
+Example: Sorting test scores [88, 92, 75, 95] → [75, 88, 92, 95].
+Works by repeatedly finding the smallest remaining element and swapping it with the first unsorted element.

 **Key Characteristics:**
 - **Time Complexity**: Varies